MaWe88/CYD-External-Display-for-Bitaxe/README.md

 | **Performance/Memory Issues (Option 2)** | Set PSRAM to `Enabled` and Partition Scheme to `HUGE APP`.                                    |
 | **Display Issues**              | - **Rotated Display**: Adjust the „Display Rotation“ value (0-3) in the WiFiManager portal (`192.168.4.1`).<br>- **Incorrect Colors**: Refer to the „Advanced Configuration“ section below for instructions on adjusting color settings.<br>- **Access Portal**: Long-press (10 seconds) on Layouts 1, 2, or 3 to reset settings and reopen the portal. |
 | **crashes**                     | - make sure you install the `reset_achievements.bin` first before installing `Bitaxe_Monitor.bin` if your upgrading from 2.1, 2.0 and so on.
+| **Notification** not working    | Make sure you entered the correct topic you created in NTFY App in Wifimanager
 ---

 ## Advanced Configuration: Fixing Color Issues